gauron99/func-templates/quarkus/hello/README.md

-# Function project
+# Function Hello World!

-Welcome to your new Quarkus function project!
+Welcome to your 'Hello World!'
+Quarkus function project!

 This sample project contains a single function: `functions.Function.function()`, the function just returns its argument.